austinio7116/ThumbyDOOM/README.md

 DOOM on the [Thumby Color](https://thumby.us/) — the world's smallest color gaming handheld.

-Full shareware DOOM (Episode 1) running as standalone bare-metal firmware on the RP2350.
+Full shareware/ultimate DOOM or DOOM II running as standalone bare-metal firmware on the RP2350.
 Music, sound effects, save games, screen melts — the real deal on a 128x128 screen.